OmarCastro/custom-elements-directive/README.md

 element3.setAttribute('has', 'stuff-logger')
 document.body.appendChild(element3)
 // "element connected" will be logged in the console, then
-// "directive connected" will be logged in the console document.body.removeChild(element3)
+// "directive stuff-logger connected" will be logged in the console document.body.removeChild(element3)
-// "directive disconnected" will be logged in the console, then
+// "directive stuff-logger disconnected" will be logged in the console, then
 // "element disconnected" will be logged in the console
 ```